The Importance of Sewer Main Inspections When Buying a Home

 How to Arrange an Inspection

 Hire a home inspector or licensed plumber with the expertise and equipment to deliver reliable results.
 The cost, typically $200-$500, is a small price for the confidence it brings.
-You’ll receive a video recording and detailed report, perfect for sharing with your realtor or seller during negotiations.
+Upon completion, you will receive a video recording and detailed report.
+These are perfect for sharing with your realtor or seller during negotiations.
 Many home inspectors offer sewer inspections as an add-on, but always confirm they have the right tools for the job.

 What to Do with the Results